Table of contents

 Server and SSL certificate

-Server and SSL certificate play an important role in technical SEO for several reasons:
+Server and SSL certificates play an important role in technical SEO for several reasons:

 1. Server:

-• Loading Speed – An efficient server ensures faster page loading, which is an important ranking factor in SEO.
-Fast loading also improves user experience.
+• Loading Speed—An efficient server ensures faster page loading, which is an important ranking factor in SEO and also improves user experience.

 • Availability – A reliable server with high availability ensures that your site is constantly available to users and search engine robots.
 Frequent downtime can negatively affect SEO rankings.